60-seconds to shred fat, build strength, and transform your body.

 High-intensity interval training (HIIT) doesn’t require 45 minutes of punishing your body to bring about results.

 Just one minute of intense exercise produces powerful genetic signals to increase your fitness.
-Some research suggests even shorter.
+Some experts believe benefits come from even less.

 If you want to get good at running, you run.